angezid/advanced-mark.js-playground/README.md

 * the mark.js package v8.11.1
 * the jquery.mark.js from 'https://raw.githubusercontent.com/angezid/mark.js/master/dist/jquery.mark.js'

-They are not conflicting with each other and can be switch by checkbox.
+They are not conflicting with each other and can be switch by checkbox (in settings).

 ### Install Mark.js-playground
 Clone or download this repository and run: